ZZZZZZZZJ/FineEdu-Dataset/README.md

 # FineEdu-Dataset
  A Fine-grained Class Students Behavior Understanding Dataset with Jointly Action and Attention Annotations

+To-do List
-The features of each image will be released soon.
+* Release the features of each image.